zolfagharipour/CPP_modules/README.md

 This repository contains my progress and learnings through a series of 10 C++ modules.
 These modules progressively introduce essential programming concepts and advanced features of the
 C###  language, focusing on object-oriented programming (OOP), memory management, and the Standard Template Library (STL).
 Below is a summary of the topics covered and **skills acquired through these modules.

+## Warning for 42 Students

+This repository is intended as a reference and educational tool. **42 students are strongly advised not to copy this code without fully understanding its functionality.** Plagiarism in any form is against 42's principles and could lead to serious academic consequences.
+Use this repository responsibly to learn and better understand how to implement similar functionalities on your own.

 ## Module 00: C++ Basics

 ### Key Concepts:
-+ Namespaces, classes, member functions, initialization lists, const, and static members.
+ Namespaces, classes, member functions, initialization lists, const, and static members.

 ### Skills Acquired:
 - Writing and compiling basic C++ programs.